About the attention economy in retail:

 The battle for attention is a zero-sum game

 Retail values the in-store initiatives by their core partners, the brand manufacturers.
-Their initiatives provide you with unpredictable experiences — according to attention economists, variable reinforcement is the most effective way to strengthen behavior, shopping in this case.
+Curated initiatives provide you with unpredictable experiences — according to attention economists, variable stimuli is the most effective way to strengthen behaviour, shopping in this case.
 Alternatively, the initiatives can help the store to stand out from competitors.
 By introducing a sense of energy and disrupting the monotony of your visit, they can refresh you, or help you to stay alert.
 When manufacturers make their POP material available to attract attention and increase sales, it results in a mutually beneficial situation for brands and retail.

 But retail has limited space (and attention), so it is equally important for in-store campaigns to be competitive.
 This can be achieved through the use of imagery, artwork, contrasting colors, language, shapes, and display, as well as the use of materials and light.
 In short, the best in-store campaigns tell a clever story that appeals to the target group.
 This doesn't have to be overly complex; a simple concept, well-executed, can be very effective, as long as it strikes the right chord.
 And the best brands make the message fast, short, and direct, whatever it is.